yun-vis/fhstp-bcc-csharp/pages/dotnettype.md

 wildCat.Speak();
 ```

-You can also overload the implicit and explicit operators in C#.
+You can also overload the implicit and explicit operators in C# [Doc](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/user-defined-conversion-operators).

 ## Avoiding Casting Exceptions